nubenetes/awesome-kubernetes/docs/kubernetes-operators-controllers.md

     - Sleep your pods: Suspend your pods when no-one's using them, scale down your cluster and save energy
     - Reduce CO2 emissions: See how much you save in the Green Dashboard (coming soon)
 - [krestomatio/keydb-operator](https://github.com/krestomatio/keydb-operator) A KeyDB (Drop-In Alternative to Redis) Operator for Kubernetes
-- [Keel 🌟](https://github.com/keel-hq/keel) Kubernetes Operator to automate Helm, DaemonSet, StatefulSet & Deployment updates.
+- [Keel 🌟](https://github.com/keel-hq/keel) Kubernetes Operator to automate Helm, DaemonSet, StatefulSet & Deployment updates:
+    - You can use policies to define when to update an application
+    - Users can specify how many approvals do they need before a resource is updated.

 ## operatorhub.io
 * [operatorhub.io](https://operatorhub.io/) OperatorHub.io is a new home for the Kubernetes community to share Operators.
 Find an existing Operator or list your own today.